alaminh5n/Agent-App-Parallel-Testing/README.md

 ### Test Markers
 Two markers have benn introduced.
-1. agent -> Run all the test cases (without on-board)
+1. agent -> Run all the test cases (with on-boarding)
-2. on-board -> Run all the test cases including on-board
+2. successful-onboard -> Only on-boarding scenario will run
+3. onboarded -> Test Cases will run from login screen (no on-boarding)